Baluchistan xeric woodlands: Climate

 The climate of the ecoregion is Hot semi-arid (Köppen climate classification (BSh)).
 This climate is characteristic of steppes, with hot summers and cool or mild winters, and minimal precipitation.
 The coldest month averages above 0 C. Precipitation averages 150 mm/year.
 Hot winds from the north occur in summer, raising dust storms in the south with velocities up to 110 mph.

 Flora and fauna

 67% of the territory is bare or sparse vegetation.
 9% is shrubland, 8% is herbaceous vegetation, and 9% is cultivated cropland.
 Below 1,500 meters, the vegetation is steppe in character.
-From 1,500 to 2,000 meters is found montane open forest of Pistachio trees (Pistacia atlantica), Wild almond (of genus Prunus), and Barberry (Berberis).
-Lower brush includes Honeysuckle bush (of genus Lonicera), Sage (Artemisia spp.), and Pashtun juniper (Juniperus seravschanica).
-At higher altitudes there is a transition zone of sclerophyll trees (woody brush with hard leaves).
+From 1,500 to 2,000 meters is found montane open forest of pistachio trees (Pistacia atlantica), wild almond (Prunus), and barberry (Berberis).
+Lower brush includes honeysuckle bush (Lonicera), sagebrush (Artemisia spp.), and Pashtun juniper (Juniperus seravschanica).
+At higher altitudes there is a transitional zone of sclerophyll trees (woody brush with hard leaves).
 At still higher elevations are the isolated alpine meadows of other ecoregions.

-While the ecoregion does not support a large number of endemic species, it has a rich biodiversity due to the variety terrain, altitude, and landscape aspect.
+While the ecoregion does not support a large number of endemic species, it has a rich biodiversity due to the varied terrain, altitude, and landscape aspect.
 Over 300 species of bird have been recorded, the majority of which are migratory.